kaylode/picture-tales/README.md

 ## 🙏 Acknowledgments

 - Built with ❤️ for the dyslexic community
-- Powered by Google AI and Firebase
+- Powered completely by Google Gemini AI and Firebase Studio
 - Inspired by the belief that everyone deserves access to the joy of reading

 ---